interaction-lab/PyLips/docs/source/tutorials/conversation.rst

     actors['FARQUAAD'].set_appearance(face_presets.chili)
     actors['GINGERBREAD MAN'].set_appearance(face_presets.gingerbreadman)

+Once we have defined these characters, they will be available at the urls ``localhost:8000/face/FARQUAAD`` and ``localhost:8000/face/GINGERBREAD MAN``.
+Be sure to run ``python3 -m pylips.face.start`` to connect to these faces.

 Finally, we iterate over the lines in the script.
 For each line, we split the line on the ':'character to obtain the actor that will speak the line, and the content of the line.
 We then use the ``say`` method